shivaydwivedi/Python_Mini_Projects/To-Do List APP/Readme.md

-# To-Do List App
+### To-Do List App

-A simple command-line To-Do List application to help you manage your daily tasks.
+The To-Do List App is a simple command-line tool to manage daily tasks.
+Users can add, remove, view, and mark tasks as completed.

-## Features:
-1. **View Tasks**: Display all tasks with their status (completed or pending).
+1. Features
-2. **Add Task**: Add new tasks to your to-do list.
+Add new tasks with a description.
-3. **Mark Task as Completed**: Mark tasks as completed with a checkmark (`✔`).
+Mark tasks as completed.
-4. **Remove Task**: Delete tasks from the list.
+Delete tasks by index.
-5. **Exit Option**: Quit the app.
+View a list of pending and completed tasks.

-## How to Run:
+How to Use
-1. Run the `todo_list.py` file:
+Run the script:

+python todo_list.py
-2. Follow the menu options to manage your tasks.
+Follow the menu options to manage your tasks.

-## Example Usage:
+Example
 Welcome to the To-Do List App!

-To-Do List Menu:
+2. Menu:

-View tasks
-Add a task
+1. Add a task
-Mark a task as completed
-Remove a task
-Exit
-Enter your choice: 2 Enter the task: Buy groceries Task 'Buy groceries' added to the list.

-To-Do List Menu:

-View tasks
+2. View tasks
-Add a task
-Mark a task as completed
+3. Mark task as completed
-Remove a task
+4. Delete a task
-Exit
+5. Exit

+## Example

+Choose an option: 1
+Enter the task description: Complete Python project.

+Choose an option: 2
+Pending Tasks:
+1. Complete Python project